-Requests made as a reasonable accommodation will follow the reasonable accommodation policy as outlined in sections 1.9 and 7.11.10.
+Requests made as a reasonable accommodation will follow the reasonable accommodation policy as outlined in sections 1.10 and 7.11.10.

-5.4 EXCEPTIONS FOR FOSTER CHILDREN [24 CFR §982.402(b)(8)]
+5.4 EXCEPTIONS FOR FOSTER CHILDREN

 Exceptions will be made to accommodate foster children.
 The Los Angeles County Department of Family and Children Services (DCFS) has very specific housing guidelines that must be met by foster families.
 In order to assure that foster children are able to remain with designated Section 8 foster families, the LACDA will utilize the guidelines published by the Los Angeles County DCFS, or specified in a court order, in situations involving foster children.